scipy-conference/scipy_proceedings/papers/ryan_bunney/paper.rst

-This approach allows algorithm designers and testers to describe what units they are interested in (e.g. seconds, MIPS, or FLOP seconds for runtime, MB or GB for Memory etc.) whilst still retaining the relative costs of that task within the workflow.
+This approach allows algorithm designers and testers to describe what units they are interested in (e.g. seconds, MIPS, or FLOP seconds for run-time, MB or GB for Memory etc.) whilst still retaining the relative costs of that task within the workflow.
 In the example of Table :ref:`table2`, it is clear that mAdd and mBackground are still the longest running and I/O intensive